emtpb/plutho/README.md

 ```console
 pip install sphinx sphinx_rtd_theme
 ```
-In order to build the documentation the code rst files can be created with
+In order to build the documentation the code *.rst files can be created with
 ```console
 sphinx-apidoc -f -o docs plutho
 ```
-and afterwards the whole documentation can be build using:
+and afterwards, the whole documentation can be built using:
 ```console
 sphinx-build -M html docs docs/build
 ```